Mgfernandez1228/Mgfernandez1228.github.io/README.md

   class="fit-picture"
   src="NYS_CLEANHEAT.png"
   alt="CLEANHEAT ICON"
-  style="width:900px;height:400px;"
+  style="width:900px;height:300px;"
   />

-  The Clean Heat program has been set in motion recently as an intiative against the wasteful usage of energy, predominalty cuased by the buildings of New York City.
+  The Clean Heat program has been set in motion recently as an initiative against the wasteful usage of energy, predominantly caused by the buildings of New York City.
+This tackles mainly boiler usage as these use No.4 and No.6 fuels which pollute the environment in a catastrophic manner.
+To combat these many plans the Greener Greater Buildings Plan was enacted.
+This plan seeks to increase the transparency between buildings owners and the public on their energy usage.
+With this knowledge available to the public people will begin to keep these buildings in line.
+There are also many programs that seek to help smaller businesses become eco-friendly for free so that everyone helps our environment by keeping our energy clean.

 <dl>